-- 2. Stats NZ use probabilistic linking methods to determine if information about each respondent already resides in the IDI15 - 3. where a match is found, the survey responses are copied to the IDI record for that person - 4. where a match cannot be found, no linking takes place, but the NZCVS data is retained in the IDI for it to be linked to data which might be added from other sources in the future.
+- 1. the Ministry supplies Stats NZ with an encrypted dataset containing the survey responses and respondent identifiers for all respondents that agree to data linking - 2.
+Stats NZ use probabilistic linking methods to determine if information about each respondent already resides in the IDI17 - 3. where a match is found, the survey responses are copied to the IDI record for that person - 4. where a match cannot be found, no linking takes place, but the NZCVS data is retained in the IDI for it to be linked to data which might be added from other sources in the future.